Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Examples

-The SRN \eqref{exp_bdt} fulfils the `constant ratio' condition in Proposition \ref{prop_cbmcr}, hence Theorem \ref{prop_sdcrt} can be applied to justify complex balancedness.
+The SRN \eqref{exp_bdt} fulfils the `constant ratio' condition in Proposition \ref{prop_cbmcr}, hence Theorem \ref{prop_sdcrt} can be applied to justify complex-balancedness.
 However, we prefer to decompose it into cycles to avoid the difficulty of choosing the constants $\kappa$'s in \eqref{sdcrt0} when applying Proposition \ref{prop_cbmpf}.
 Cleaving the SRN into cycles results in

 where $\lambda_{\cyc, i} = \lambda_{i}$ for $i = 2,3,4$,